SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 This event mirrors `onPaymentCompleted` from Checkout v2.

-This event can be overriden if you want to handle redirects on completed payments yourself, for example if you want to close the payment window to display a receipt for the payment or want to handle closing the page first before sending the payer to the `paymentComplete` url.
+This event can be overridden if you want to handle redirects on completed payments yourself, for example if you want to close the payment window to display a receipt for the payment or want to handle closing the page first before sending the payer to the `paymentComplete` url.
 If you do this, we